-Momentum Product of the mass of a particle and its ve- locity.
-For a relativistic particle (speed close to that of light) one should consider the increase in the particle mass defined by the Lorentz factor: γ : $\mathbf{p} = m \cdot \gamma \cdot \mathbf{v}$, where m is the particle mass, γ the Lorentz factor defined as $\gamma = \frac{1}{\sqrt{1-v^2/c^2}}$ and v the speed vector.
-9, 12, 15, 16 Momentum acceptance Distribution of particle momenta that will be accepted and registered by a detector.
-For example, one could set a minimum momen- tum value, and only particles with a momentum above this threshold will be considered.
+Momentum Product of the mass of a particle and its velocity.
+For a relativistic particle (speed close to that of light) one should consider the increase in the particle mass defined by the Lorentz factor: γ : $\mathbf{p} = m \cdot \gamma \cdot \mathbf{v}$, where m is the particle mass, γ the Lorentz factor defined as $\gamma = \frac{1}{\sqrt{1-v^2/c^2}}$ and \mathbf{v} the speed vector.
+9, 12, 15.
+16 Momentum acceptance Distribution of particle momenta that will be accepted and registered by a detector.
+For example, one could set a minimum momentum value, and only particles with a momentum above this threshold will be considered.
 13 Muons A muon, μ , is a particle similar to an electron but much heavier and not stable (it transforms into other particles within a characteristic time).
 14 Photomultiplier A device that converts photons into electric signals.
-9, 17 Photomultiplier Pions A device that converts photons into electric signals.
-9, 17 Pions, π , are particles made of quarks, hence they are hadrons.
+9, 17 Pions Pions, π , are particles made of quarks, hence they are hadrons.
 More precisely, they are made of one quark and one antiquark of type up or down.
-Depending on the constituents, a pion can be positevely, negatively charged or neutral, π^+, π^-, π^0 , respectively.
+Depending on the constituents, a pion can be positevely, negatively charged or neutral, π^+,π^-,π^0 , respectively.
 A pion is not a stable particle but within a certain time, it transforms into something else, typically muon/antimuon and a neutrino/antineutrino.
-14 Photomultiplier Pions Positron, e+ A device that converts photons into electric signals.
-9, 17 Pions, π , are particles made of quarks, hence they are hadrons.
-More precisely, they are made of one quark and one antiquark of type up or down.
-Depending on the constituents, a pion can be positevely, negatively charged or neutral, π^+, π^-, π^0 , respectively.
-A pion is not a stable particle but within a certain time, it transforms into something else, typically muon/antimuon and a neutrino/antineutrino.
-14 An elementary particle that is the antimatter twin of the negatively charged electron; this means both have the same properties, but the positron is positively charged.
-14
+14 Positron, e+ An elementary particle that is the antimatter twin of the negatively charged electron; this means both have the same properties, but the positron is positively charged.
+14 Proton A proton is a subatomic particle, with a positive electric charge.
+12

 Root A powerful software framework for the display and analysis of physics data.
 11 Scattering An interaction between two particles that changes the particle's energy and momentum.
-Depending on the properties of the scattering process, this leads to the generation of new particles (inelastic scattering), or simply to a deflection and energy loss for the initial parti- cle (elastic, or multiple scattering).
+Depending on the properties of the scattering process, this leads to the generation of new particles (inelastic scattering), or simply to a deflection and energy loss for the initial particle (elastic, or multiple scattering).
 17 Scintillation counter A transparent material that emits light when penetrated by charged particles.
 9, 17 time-of-flight measurements Measurements that provide information about the time taken by a particle to travel a certain distance.
 They provide information about the momentum of the particle.
 20 Tracking The measurement of the trajectory of a particle.
-9, 21 Trigger It identifies interesting interactions ("events") and instructs the computer to initiate the read- out of the data from all the detectors.
+9, 21 Trigger It identifies interesting interactions ("events") and instructs the computer to initiate the readout of the data from all the detectors.
 10